alexsalvatore/microchain/README.md

 - Added expirable content in transaction.
 - added a channel property in transaction propertie, for crypted conversation when content is crypted
+- added the _GENESIS_BLOCK_ to config.
+It's the properties you want in the geneseis block

 ###### V 1.0.11